zoometh/iconr/paper.md

 ## Read

-Read nodes of the Cerro Muriano 1 stelae
+Read the nodes of the Cerro Muriano 1 stelae (Andalusia, Spain)

 ```r
 library(iconr)